timw255/WordPressToSitefinity/README.md

 ##Please note

-Currently, this if intended for developers already familiar with Telerik Sitefinity as it's not quite complete.
+Currently, this if intended for developers already familiar with Telerik Sitefinity since it may require some modification depending on the exact scenario.

 Suggestions and pull requests are totally welcome!

 ##How to hook everything up

+###What to do first

+All authors must already have accounts created in Sitefinity All custom blog post fields (meta data, related content, etc.) must be created prior to the import

 ###Copying the source files